Lagrangian Reformulation for Nonconvex Optimization: Tailoring Problems to Specialized Solvers: Introduction

 Our results bridge a gap between two bodies of work.
-On the one hand, general Lagrangian duality results for nonconvex optimization~\citep[see, e.g.,][among many others]{rockafellar1974augmented, bertsekas1976penalty, huang2003unified, dolgopolik2016unifying, estrin2020implementing} often lack constructive dual attainment characterizations necessary for deriving the practical reformulations that are of interest here.
-On the other hand, Lagrangian reformulation results exist for specific optimization problem classes, such as linearly constrained pure binary quadratic optimization~\citep[see, e.g.,][]{lasserre2016max, lucas2014ising, bartmeyer2024benefits, date2021qubo, quintero2022characterization, gusmeroli2022expedis}, mixed-integer linear optimization~\citep{feizollahi2017exact}, and mixed-integer convex quadratic optimization~\citep{bhardwaj2022exact, gu2020exact}.
-By deriving constructive strong duality and dual attainment results, we provide Lagrangian reformulation results with practical applications for a broad class of nonconvex optimization problems, including the latter problems metioned.
+On the one hand, general Lagrangian duality results for nonconvex optimization~\citep[][among many others]{rockafellar1974augmented, bertsekas1976penalty, huang2003unified, dolgopolik2016unifying, estrin2020implementing} often lack constructive dual attainment characterizations necessary for deriving the practical reformulations that are of interest here.
+On the other hand, Lagrangian reformulation results exist for specific optimization problem classes, such as linearly constrained pure binary quadratic optimization~\citep[][]{lasserre2016max, lucas2014ising, bartmeyer2024benefits, date2021qubo, quintero2022characterization, gusmeroli2022expedis}, mixed-integer linear optimization~\citep{feizollahi2017exact}, and mixed-integer convex quadratic optimization~\citep{bhardwaj2022exact, gu2020exact}.
+By deriving constructive strong duality and dual attainment results, we provide Lagrangian reformulation results with practical applications for a broad class of nonconvex optimization problems, including the latter problems mentioned.
 Furthermore, our results extend theoretical Lagrangian reformulation findings for linear or convex quadratic objectives~\citep{feizollahi2017exact, bhardwaj2022exact, gu2020exact} to the more challenging nonconvex objective case.
-Moreover, while these works analyze Lagrangian reformulations obtained from a relaxation of the problem's linear constraints; here, we consider a much more general class of Lagrangian reformulations obtained, as described above, from relaxing either or both the problem's linear and nonlinear constraints (and possibly nonconvex, such as binary constraints).
+Moreover, while these works analyze Lagrangian reformulations obtained from a relaxation of the linear constraints in the original problem; here, we consider a much more general class of Lagrangian reformulations obtained, as described above, from relaxing both linear and nonlinear constraints (and possibly nonconvex, such as binary constraints) in the original problem.

 The remainder of the article is organized as follows.
 Section~\ref{sec:prelim} introduces definitions and basic results used throughout the article.
 Section~\ref{sec:reform} presents the main results that characterize cases where problem~\eqref{mod:P_D} has a Lagrangian relaxation reformulation.
 Section~\ref{sec:apps} applies these general results of Section~\ref{sec:reform} to obtain QUBO reformulations of combinatorial optimization problems (Section~\ref{sec:QUBOapps}) and different Lagrangian reformulations of linearly constrained mixed-integer optimization problems amenable to novel computing devices and solution algorithms (Section~\ref{sec:MIQPapps}).